 Dawid Janas, PhD DSc, Professor of the Silesian University of Technology

 Dr Dawid Janas is the Head of Functional Nanomaterials Group at the Silesian University of Technology in Gliwice, Poland.
-He graduated from the same University with a MSc degree in Industrial and Engineering Chemistry in 2010 (one year of this course was conducted at the University of Chemistry and Technology in Prague, Czech Republic).
-Then, he joined Dr Krzysztof Koziol's Electric Carbon Nanomaterials Group at the University of Cambridge in the United Kingdom.
-There, he completed a PhD course in Materials Science and remained as a Post-Doctoral Research Associate.
+He graduated from the same University with a MSc degree in Industrial and Engineering Chemistry in 2010 (one year of this course was conducted by him at the University of Chemistry and Technology in Prague, Czech Republic).
+Then, he joined Electric Carbon Nanomaterials Group at the University of Cambridge in the United Kingdom.
+There, he completed a PhD course in Materials Science in 2014 and remained as a Post-Doctoral Research Associate.
 During this time, he was a co-investigator in an ERC Starting Grant and a FP7 project Ultrawire carried out by 12 academic and industrial partners from all over Europe.
 The results of his doctoral work led to successful grant application in a Proof of Concept program organized by the ERC.
 That enabled execution of a 15-month long Thawing* project focused on development of new aircraft deicing systems based on carbon nanostructures.
 Encouraging results enabled him and Dr Koziol to establish a start-up company Cnergytec Ltd to commercialize this invention.
-In 2016, he was awarded a Polonez fellowship funded by the National Science Center and the European Commission, which enabled him to come back to his Alma Mater and establish his own research group.
+In 2016, he was awarded a Polonez fellowship funded by the National Science Center and the European Commission, which enabled him to come back to his Alma Mater and establish his own research groupn.
+In 2018, he obtained a DSc (habilitation) degree in the field of Chemistry.
 Dr Janas is a Vice-President of the International Society of Nanoscience and a recipient of prestigious awards.
 He obtained, among others, START prize from the Foundation for Polish Science given to 1 of the 100 most talented young scientists all over Poland and a stipend for excellence in science from the Ministry of Science and Higher Education.
-In 2018, he obtained a DSc (habilitation) degree in the field of Chemistry.
-He is currently a PI on three externally funded grants.
+Recently, he was given STEM Impact Award from the Fulbright Commission to conduct research in the U.S. He is currently a PI on three externally funded grants.

 * Success of the Thawing project (please see the video below)